manzur1990/manzur1990/README.md

 <br />
 <br />

-**Talking about Personal Stuffs:**
+**Currently working on:**
-- 🌱 I’m currently focusing in improving proficiency with backend technologies;
+- 🌱 I’m focusing in improving proficiency with backend technologies;
+-  Additionally, I am job hunting and looking forward to join a team of like minded developers;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@manzur1990](https://twitter.com/barthimus);